 Voluntary participants do not have a required probationary period since they do not have a board order.
 A probationary period may be mandated by the board if the matter becomes known to the Board.

 Is any counseling available for the spouse and/or family?

 Family members are always encouraged to be involved in a healthcare professional’s treatment.

-What happens in the event of a relapse?
+What happens in the event of a reoccurrence?

-We understand substance use disorder is a chronic disease and relapses sometimes occur.
-In this instance, the professional is promptly assessed and an appropriate course of action is determined.
-Volunteers are not reported to the board unless they fail to comply with RPP’s recommendations.
+We understand substance use disorder is a chronic disease, and reoccurrences sometimes occur.
+In this instance, the professional is promptly assessed, and an appropriate course of action is determined.
+Voluntary participants are not reported to the board unless they fail to comply with RPP’s recommendations.